Forum-Gallery-Shop-Sponsors

 When mine was blanked (cooler was leaking) I blanked it at both ends, and yes the same plate fits in both locations.
 I've subsequently reinstated the EGR system for MOT reasons.

 In the UK, It's now illegal to tamper with emissions control equipment on a vehicle, hence an MOT fail will be issued if found.
 Hyundai Ioniq 5 Ultimate.
-The replacement for the SE.
+The family car.

 2006 Tonga Green i6 HSE.
 Gone.